KHAAdotPK/KHAAdotPK/README.md

 We have detailed guides that walk you through the implementation of key ML models, such as `Skip-gram` and `CBOW`.
 These guides are included as PDF documents within their respective repositories:

 - [Skip-gram Implementation Guide (PDF)](./SkipGramImplementation.pdf): A comprehensive guide on implementing the Skip-gram model, a foundational algorithm in natural language processing, using `C/C++`.
   - **Updated Skip-gram Implementation**: The model has been updated in a new repository and is constantly being improved.
-You can find the updated implementation here: [Skip-gram GitHub Repository](https://github.com/KHAAdotPK/skip-gram.git).
-Work is being done to create a new, more detailed PDF guide.
+You can find the updated implementation here: [Skip-gram GitHub Repository](https://github.com/KHAAdotPK/skip-gram.git). ~~Work is being done to create a new, more detailed PDF guide~~.

 - [CBOW Implementation Guide (PDF)](./StepByStepCBOW.pdf): A step-by-step guide for implementing the Continuous Bag of Words (CBOW) model in `C/C++`, offering insights into word embedding techniques and their applications.
   - **Updated CBOW Implementation**: The model has been updated and is continuously being enhanced.
-Check out the latest version of the CBOW implementation here: [CBOW GitHub Repository](https://github.com/KHAAdotPK/CBOW.git).
-A new PDF guide is under development.
+Check out the latest version of the CBOW implementation here: [CBOW GitHub Repository](https://github.com/KHAAdotPK/CBOW.git). ~~A new PDF guide is under development~~.

 #### Where We Are Heading